How To Recognize the 5 Types of Tooth Cracks

 Cracked tooth

 A cracked tooth is defined as an incomplete fracture initiated from the crown and extending subgingivally.
 The crack is usually in a mesial–distal direction.
-The crack may extend through one marginal ridge or extend through both proximal surfaces.
+The crack may extend through one marginal ridge or through both proximal surfaces.
 The vertical depth of the crack is also variable.

 The crack may be entirely contained within the crown of the tooth, or it may extend vertically into the root portion of the tooth.
 A cracked tooth is more centered, occlusally, than a fractured cusp.
 Also, because a cracked tooth may progress apically, rather than laterally, there is a greater chance of pulpal and periapical pathosis.